NYT92/hanime-python-api/README.md

 # hanime-python-api

 :warning: DONT ABUSE HANIME SYSTEMs </br>
-:heavy_check_mark: USE IT FRO TESTING PURPOSES ONLY
+:heavy_check_mark: USE IT FOR TESTING PURPOSES ONLY

-this is for fun purposes and not for production cases if you guy re from hanime staff see this pls ask nicely to remove it
+this is for fun purposes and not for production cases.
+if you guy re from hanime staff see this pls ask nicely to remove it.
+Also im just creating this api so that i can run it off from web to collect [coins](#authentication)

 # Comming Soon